CelsusSound AV receivers Best Home Theater Receiver Under $500

 The VSX-LX104 offers its users picture quality in 4K Ultra HD resolution.
 But I also want to mention the presence of the IMAX Enhanced feature.
 It’s a kind of mini-copy of an IMAX theater and a definite plus for this model.
 Supported technologies include Dolby Vision, HDR10, HLG, and BT.2020.
 It is possible to view 3D content.
 As you can see, video functions are at a good level here.

-Pioneer Elite VSX-LX104 back
+Pioneer Elite VSX-LX104 specifications

 As for connections, the receiver has 6 HDMI inputs (version 2.0) on the rear panel and 2 HDMI outputs with HDCP 2.2 and ARC support.
 You can connect to the model via 2 subwoofer outputs, USB, Bluetooth, Ethernet ports, Wi-Fi (5 GHz/2.4 GHz) and Phono input.